morphl1n/spillthetea/README.md

 - See posts only from the users you follow
 - Edit and save your post
 - Change profile picture
+- Pagination: involves displaying up to 10 posts per page, and any additional posts beyond that limit are placed on a new page.

 ### Thank you for your time!